michaeljhopkins/SlackAgainstHumanity/README.md

  * Black cards that require 2 cards (and more) from each player
  * Using an image processing library to generate an actual "card" instead of just a message
  * Tie the `@user++` message at the end of the round into the [Hubot-PlusPlus](https://github.com/ajacksified/hubot-plusplus) script
+ * Remove or build in, dependancy of maknz/flash, instead of trusting it's already implemented
+ * Add configuration for which room to play SAH in instead of assuming `#cards`

 # License